 - Urgent care consultations

 As the law requires, your Medicare Advantage plan must offer the same telehealth and telemedicine benefits as Original Medicare.
-The vast majority of Medicare Advantage plans will likely offer even more benefits at a lower cost.
+Most Medicare Advantage plans will likely offer even more benefits at a lower cost.

-You’ll have to talk with your Medicare Advantage insurance provider or insurance agent to go over your plan and ensure you have coverage before requesting certain services.
-But most beneficiaries with a Medicare Advantage plan might find it easier and less expensive to take advantage of telehealth services now.
+You’ll have to talk with your Medicare Advantage insurance provider or insurance agent to review your plan and ensure coverage before requesting certain services.
+However, most beneficiaries with a Medicare Advantage plan might find it easier and less expensive to take advantage of telehealth services now.

 If you supplement your Original Medicare coverage with a Medicare Supplement (Medigap) Plan, your Medicare Part B benefits will take care of your telehealth and telemedicine needs first.
-Beyond that, your Medigap plan will only help pay for costs if you have the type of plan which helps cover costs for Medicare Part B cost-sharing and/or your Medicare Part B deductible.
+Beyond that, your Medigap plan will only help pay for costs if you have the plan that helps cover costs for Medicare Part B cost-sharing and/or your Medicare Part B deductible.

 All 10 Medigap plans help cover the costs of Medicare Part B coinsurance and copayments.
 Remember that Plan K only covers 50% of those costs, and Plan L covers 75%.
 Medigap plans C and F will help cover the costs associated with your Medicare Part B deductible.